April 26, 2018

 At La Casona de Valladolid you’ll be able to taste the greatest flavors of Yucatan’s cuisine, so here you have a guide for an unbelievable and tasty journey.

 It’s like any other pork sausage, but way, way better.
 Artisans of Valladolid prepare it since the nineteenth century so, preparing it and eating it is a whole tradition.

-The ingredients of this traditional dish are pork meat, chili, vinegar, garlic, spices and, of course, love.
-It has a particular vinegar flavor but smooth enough to enjoy it, the same goes with its spicy flavor.
+The ingredients of this traditional dish are pork meat, chili, vinegar, garlic, spices, and, of course, love.
+It has a particular vinegar flavor but is smooth enough to enjoy it, the same goes with its spicy flavor.
 The Longaniza de Valladolid has a particular and strong flavor compared with other sausages though and maybe you’ve never tried something similar.

 Its primary flavor isn’t lime, but it has a relevant place in this soup.
-Imagine a chicken soup with a citric, refreshing and explosive taste: That’s what the lime soup is about.
-It’s often accompanied with crunchy tortilla strips for further texture, and is a perfect opener for a traditional yucatecan meal.
+Imagine a chicken soup with a citric, refreshing, and explosive taste: That’s what the lime soup is about.
+It’s often accompanied with crunchy tortilla strips for further texture and is a perfect opener for a traditional yucatecan meal.

 A classic meal in Yucatán.
 The locals use to eat pork with beans on Mondays as the main meal, but you can try to eat every day of the week.
 Even though this is not soup, you can’t miss it, so give it a try and prepare because the best is yet to come.

 The Frijol con Puerco is made of black beans soup with pork meat cubes, onions, and tomatoes, you can also eat it with radish, coriander, lemon, and, of course, habanero chili.
 Its flavor is the combination of beans with spices and tasty pork meat, all boiled for hours to concentrate the flavor into a thick, savory broth you will surely remember.